toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/all-about-the-swift-package-manager-and-the-swift-toolchain/index.md

 ---
 type: post
-slug: all-about-the-swift-package-manager-and-the-swift-toolchain
-title: All about the Swift Package Manager and the Swift toolchain
+title: "All about the Swift Package Manager and the Swift toolchain"
-description: Learn everything about the SPM architecture.
-I'll also teach you how to integrate your binary executable into the Swift toolchain.
+description: "Learn everything about the SPM architecture.
+I'll also teach you how to integrate your binary executable into the Swift toolchain."
 publication: 2019-01-14 16:20:00
-tags: UIKit, iOS
+tags:
+    - uikit
+     - ios
 authors:
   - tibor-bodecs
 ---